devonorourke/mysosoup/docs/classify_sequences.md

 # Filtering bat reads
-We want to separate our amplicons into three groups:
-1) Those amplicons that are likely to be associated to the bat host,
-2) Those amplicons that are likely to be associated with the diet,
-3) all amplicons that don't fit into 1 or 2.

-To begin separating these data  we first identifed amplicons associated with host (bat) DNA.
-We created two separate databases - one primarily to identify bat host sequences, and another that contains millions more COI sequences from a variety of taxa including arthropods, chordates, fungi, and other eukaryotes.
+To identify amplicons associated with host (bat) DNA we created two separate databases: one primarily to identify bat host sequences, and another that contains millions more COI sequences from a variety of taxa including arthropods, chordates, fungi, and other eukaryotes.
 While there are overlaps in bat COI sequences between those host-specific and the broad COI databases, we utilize the host-specific database as a first-pass to screen for likely host DNA sequences, then follow up with the larger COI database.
 The rationale is that each bat project may contain distinct hosts that may or may not be included in the broader database; rather than update the larger database for every project, we can screen out likely host sequences with this smaller database first.
+I also did to better understand whether this short database of custom sequences I set up would be sufficient to catch all the sequences that might be present in a giant dataset.

 ## Filtering with host database
 We begin by aligning all denoised ASVs against the host database containing a series of possible host reference sequences - see the [host_database.md](https://github.com/devonorourke/mysosoup/blob/master/docs/host_database.md) document for full details of how the samples were selected and how the database was designed.
 These references included the focal species of _Myotis sodalis_ as well as a range of bats found across the Midwest and Northeast.
 In addition, we included other bat and bird species that had guano samples processed in our lab in previous projects; inclusion of these host sequences was done as a measure of contaminant check and removal.